lilianricaud/patterning-complexity/english/salingaros_pattern_mining.md

+# SALINGAROS MINING PROCESS

-# Slingaros process for mining living patterns
+Salingaros process for mining living patterns

+See also FINDING PATTERNS FOR NEW DISCIPLINES

 ## Find a complex/living environment